gmatocha/Filament-Watch-Octoprint-Plugin/README.md

 The section at the bottom shows the last 10 Filament Watch log lines, including drift corrections.
 See [](#Tuning) below.

 ## Tuning
 As the print runs, Filament Watch will monitor accumulated errors and make suggestions for dialing in the exact rotary encoder diameter.
-Check this test in the Filament Watch logs:
+Look for this value in the Filament Watch logs (circled below):

 ![GCODE Scripts](https://github.com/gmatocha/Filament-Watch-Octoprint-Plugin/blob/master/images/Monitor_SuggestedDia.png)

 Notes: